AlexEMG/DLC-Cajal-Course/README.md

 | Teaching Assistant 🔬  | Aleksandra Gavriova | Okinawa (JP)           | [GitHub](https://github.com/a-gavrilova)       | [@shura_gav](https://twitter.com/shura_gav)     |

 ## Acknowledgments

 Naturally this material is partially based on [DeepLabCut's Jupyter book](https://deeplabcut.github.io/DeepLabCut/README.html) as well as [DeepLabCut](https://github.com/DeepLabCut/DeepLabCut) in general.
 The same license applies.

-See [contributors](https://github.com/AlexEMG/DLC-Cajal-Course/graphs/contributors) for a list of indivdual contributors!
+See [contributors](https://github.com/AlexEMG/DLC-Cajal-Course/graphs/contributors) for a list of individual contributors!
 In particular, thanks to the whole teaching team for putting this together.

+We are grateful for funding by the [ChanZuckerberg Initiative: Essential Open Source Software for Science](https://chanzuckerberg.com/eoss/).
+Thanks!